Strangulation or Impeded Breathing Attorney in Phoenix, Arizona

 What is the Difference Between Assault and Aggravated Assault?

-Assault or Simple Assault is a misdemeanor in Arizona.
+Assault or simple assault is a misdemeanor in Arizona.
+An example of simple assault might be forcefully pushing or grabbing someone leaving a red mark or bruise.
 To be found guilty of simple assault, the prosecution must prove that you:

 - Intentionally, knowingly, or recklessly caused any physical injury to another person; or